 This event that occurred in Jerusalem was around the year 30-33 A.D.
-After doing a lot of research this week - comparing the date of Herod's death in 4 BC, Jesus beginning his ministry at the age of 30, secular writers noting a special eclipse at the crucifixion of Christ, the consensus of many scholars was that Jesus' death was either 30 AD or 33 AD.
+After doing some research and comparing the date of Herod's death in 4 BC, we can conclude Jesus beginning His ministry at the age of 30.
+Secular writers noting a special eclipse at the crucifixion of Christ, the consensus of many scholars was that Jesus' death was either 30 AD or 33 AD.
 That special event that occurred in Jerusalem as described in Acts 2, was a one-time experience.
-If the date 33 AD is correct, then this would mean, Pentecost occurred 1990 years ago.
+If the date 33 AD is correct, then this would mean, Pentecost occurred 1991 years ago.
 This was the birthday of the church.
 The church as we know it today was not around before the Holy Spirit came.